Zahidul-Turja/mimic/README.md

 ## 📈 Future Enhancements

-- Add authentication and user profiles.
 - Integrate a backend (e.g., Django) for real-time data and user management.
+- Add new service categories
 - Implement unit and integration tests.
 - Optimize for SEO and performance.